Image

 Cash ISAShares ISA - SwitchShares ISA - Transfer

 When switching or transferring your ISA always check whether there's a penalty for doing so.
-There probably won't be, but it pays to check.

 What happens when I die?